Do these hybrid remote work times make you wonder how you’ll ever breathe freely again?

 You should make them understand that your work isn’t any less important just because you can do it from home.
 Everyone who shares space with you needs to respect that.

-3. Create a work/leisure plan
+3. Create a work and leisure plan

 The sudden outbreak of COVID-19 has significantly hampered many people’s usual routines, both at work and in personal affairs.